★ BEST INVESTING TOOLS COMPARISON ★

 Which has a better stock screener—FinancialReports.eu or SEC.gov (EDGAR)?

-FinancialReports.eu includes a stock screener for finding investment ideas.
-SEC.gov (EDGAR) focuses on other analytical tools.
+FinancialReports.eu has a stock screener for surfacing ideas; SEC.gov (EDGAR) doesn't, and focuses its energy elsewhere.

 Other tools you might like